 When you have a small business, sole proprietorship, investment income, or foreign income, the tax process becomes more complex, and preparing taxes by yourself no longer makes sense unless you have an accounting background.
 And while you still can do a tax return using software, it is a big chance you will make some mistakes, which results in paying more taxes or even triggering a CRA audit.

 If you want to hire somebody, you have a couple of options.
 The first is to use a free tax clinic.
 But free tax clinics available only for low-income families.
 For example, for a two-person family, your total income should be less than $45,000.
 Second is hire somebody who has experience with complex tax returns.

 Professional accountant – your best option for preparing a tax return.

 The best option is to contact a professional accountant who specialized in taxes and knows what she is doing.
 Such professionals usually have an accounting background and years of experience.
 She can look into various options to minimize your taxes; she knows what types of business expenses are tax-deductible or not; she can suggest what is better to claim in business other than a personal tax return.

-A good accountant is usually worth much more that you pay her.
-You need to understand that the accountants' fee is not your liability but your asset.
-In many cases, just the right advice or correct structuring of your business allows you to save $5,000 - $10,000 per year on taxes for small business owners.
+A good accountant is usually worth much more than you pay her.
+You need to understand that the accountants’ fee is not your liability but your asset.
+In many cases, just the right advice or correct structuring of your business allows you to save $5,000 – $10,000 per year on taxes for small business owners.
 And at the same time, the accountant usually costs you much less, just around $1500-2500 per year if you are a business owner or around $150-300 for the personal tax return, so the savings are substantial.

 At the end of the day, it is your choice if you are going to file your tax return yourself or hire an accountant.
-The least you can do is to talk with a professional who understands all the complexity Canadian tax system and can give you a bit of advice.
+The least you can do is to talk with a professional who understands all the complexity of the Canadian tax system and can give you a bit of advice.
 You can speak with one of our professionals at Taxory, and our first phone consultation is free of charge.